 Column(s) Descriptions B- E Descriptions of Generic Exposure Scenarios, PCs and subcategories F- AA ECETOC TRA ver2 Operating Conditions, PECs (Predicted Exposure Concentrations) and RCRs; Operating Conditions (columns F through P) can be hidden by clicking on "-" above column Q. Predicted inhalation exposure in mg/m3 upper bounded with saturated vapor concentration (SVC) has also been included (column U).
-AB - AZ TRA+ (or EGRET) Operating Conditions and basis BA-BK (except column BH) ВН Indicator for basis of inhalation event concentration (i.e., SVC if saturated vapor concentration is used, or else blank if predicted inhalation exposure is used) BL - BU Substance-specific RCRs calculated for TRA+ conditions (i.e., when no RMMs are used) BV Summary of Operating Conditions (these are based on the standard phrases found in the worksheet with the same name) BW Summary of RMMs when needed (these are based on the standard phrases found in the worksheet with the same name) BX Indicator for the exposure estimates used as the basis for final substance-specific RCRs.
+AB - AZ TRA+ (or EGRET) Operating Conditions and basis BA-BK (except column BH) PECs based upon TRA+.
+Exposures are given as day of use and chronic (i.e., considers how many days a year the use occurs) for dermal and oral.
+For dermal, local exposures are also calculated.
+For inhalation, exposures are calculated as the concentration during the exposure event, the concentration averaged for the day of exposure (to be consistent with systemic DNEL basis) and also the chronic concentration averaged considering how many days a year the use occurs.
+(Based upon p.
+7 of October 2012 version 2.1 of Chapter R-15: Consumer Exposure Estimation) ВН Indicator for basis of inhalation event concentration (i.e., SVC if saturated vapor concentration is used, or else blank if predicted inhalation exposure is used) BL - BU Substance-specific RCRs calculated for TRA+ conditions (i.e., when no RMMs are used) BV Summary of Operating Conditions (these are based on the standard phrases found in the worksheet with the same name) BW Summary of RMMs when needed (these are based on the standard phrases found in the worksheet with the same name) вх Indicator for the exposure estimates used as the basis for final substance-specific RCRs.
 It includes one of 4 phrases: Based upon daily use; Based upon infrequent use (<365 days/year); Based upon daily use + RMM; Based upon infrequent use + RMM.
-The column automatically populates and carries over the associated RCRs in the following order: If the TRA+ day of use values result in RCRs < the target RCR without RMMs, these values are used unchanged.
-If RCRs were > the target RCR and products are used daily, then the daily use + RMM auto-populate.
-If products are not used daily, then the infrequent use values are used if they have RCR < the target RCR, otherwise If products are not used daily and RCR was > the target RCR, infrequent use + RMMs are used.

-BY-CB Final substance-specific RCRs including RMMs when needed.
+The column automatically populates and carries over the associated RCRs in the following order: 1.
+If the TRA+ day of use values result in RCRs < the target RCR without RMMs, these values are used unchanged.
+2. If RCRs were > the target RCR and products are used daily, then the daily use + RMM auto-populate.
+3. If products are not used daily, then the infrequent use values are used if they have RCR < the target RCR, otherwise.
+4. If products are not used daily and RCR was > the target RCR, infrequent use + RMMs are used. ВҮ-СВ Final substance-specific RCRs including RMMs when needed.
 CC-CE Final substance-specific PECs including RMMs when needed.
 CG-GS Control bands.
 Used in development of the needed RMM set for each of the 4 Control bands (i.e., very low, low, medium, and high); can be viewed by clicking on the "+" sign at the top of columns DM, EO, FQ or GS.